How long to leave hair dye in? What happens if you leave hair dye in longer?

 - The hair will be over-processed, rough, and brittle.
 It will somewhat look like a wig.

 - With some dye, your hair color will turn darker but, it is always associated with damaged hair.

 What happens if I leave hair dye in overnight?

 Hair dyes have a limited time frame for processing.
 After that, there is no advantage of keeping the hair dye.
-An overnight leave in dye does nothing but damage to the hair.
+An overnight leave-in dye does nothing but damage the hair.
 Listed below are some of the effects.